MengshanChen/puzzleGame/README.txt

-A multithreaded client-server puzzle game (10/07/2018 - present)
+A multithreaded puzzle game (10/07/2018 - present)

 Create a puzzle game with multiple puzzles:
  1. a number guess